GONNE-2004/My-js-journey/notes/day7.md

 6-learnt about the spread operator(denoted by ...arrName) can be used to create a new array by combining existing arrays or copying items from an existing array

 7-Created 2 small programs which both show cases inwhich array can be used

+8-Learnt the use of array methode such as: splice()which helps remove an item from any place in array, index() helps find if item exist in array. includes() helps find if specific item exist in array, concat(),slice() & spread operator all help in copying item from array thus creating new shallow array -check arrayMethod.js

 🧠 Key Takeaways
 1-An array is an ordered collection of values, While it can technically hold different data types (in JS), it's generally best practice to keep the types consistent within a single array.